scto/code-factory/README.md

     }
 }
 ```
-3. Build the module🚀.
+3. Build the module 🚀.
 The plugin has to generate
 ```
 class GeneratedCode(): ForGenerate {
     override fun plus(first: Int, second: Int): Int {